vegaprotocol/pennant/README.md

 ## Data

-Pennant displays financial data using a DataSource object you pass as a prop to the React Chart component.
+Pennant displays financial data using a DataSource object you pass as a prop to the React CandlestickChart component.
 This object must implement the DataSource interface, and typically takes the form of a class.

 It provides a set of methods such as `query` and `subscribe` which will be called by the chart to get historical and streaming data respectively.